Sunday, 21 December 2025

 What is a Stroke?

-A stroke occurs when the blood supply to part of the brain is interrupted, depriving tissue of oxygen.
+A stroke (clinically referred to as a cerebrovascular accident or "brain attack") occurs when the crucial blood supply to a part of your brain is suddenly interrupted or severely reduced, depriving the brain tissue of oxygen and nutrients.
 Within minutes, brain cells begin to die.

 🚑 CALL 911 IMMEDIATELY IF YOU SEE:

-• F - Face: Ask the person to smile.
-Does one side droop?
+• F - Face Drooping: Ask the person to smile.
+Does one side of their face droop or feel numb?

-• A - Arms: Ask them to raise both arms.
-Does one drift downward?
+• A - Arm Weakness: Ask them to raise both arms out in front of them.
+Does one arm drift downward, or is it entirely numb?

-• T - Time: If you observe any of these signs, call 911 immediately.
-Note the time symptoms started.
+• T - Time to Call 911: If you observe any of these signs, call 911 immediately.
+Note the exact time the symptoms first appeared, as this dictates which emergency treatments the hospital can legally use.

 Types of Stroke